NCAR/DART/README.md

 Manhattan release but the 'classic' release will remain for those models which already have the necessary features.

-Existing users will see that we have rearranged our directory tree.
-We hope this helps you find the various pieces that come with the DART distribution.

 Contact us for more help or for more information on other models already using DART or for how to add your model or observation types.